cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 reports to skew aggregation results in order to reveal information about honest measurements (privacy violation), or to influence results to their benefit ("stats poisoning").
-However, as Aggregators reject input shares without authentication tokens, with invalid tokens, or with tokens that have already been redeemed for the same task, Clients are limited to a number of reports within the rate limit configured at the Issuer.
+However, as Aggregators reject input shares without rate-limited tokens, with tokens that have already been redeemed for the same task, or with tokens that are otherwise invalid, Clients are limited to a number of reports within the rate limit configured at the Issuer.
 The rate limit should be configured so that it is impossible to skew aggregation results by individual Clients or a small number of colluding Clients.

 A malicious Client may attempt to hoard tokens across policy windows to bypass the rate limit.
 This is mitigated by the periodic Token Key and